-It's always better to hit obviously, but consider that when you move a marker in any given scatter direction you measure from it's edge – so some part of the body of the marker when moved might well still be over the area of what was the centre of the marker when originally placed.
+It's always better to hit obviously, but consider that when you move a marker in any given scatter direction you measure from its centre — so some part of the body of the marker when moved might well still be over the area of what was the centre of the marker when originally placed.
 Sounds complicated?
 Not really.
-Simply put it means that effectively the marker is potentially still covering the original target: i.e. scatter minus the diameter of the marker gives the true extent of the weapons movement.
+Simply put it means that effectively the marker is potentially still covering the original target: i.e. scatter distance minus the radius of the marker gives the true extent of its scatter.

 Effective scatter using the small blast marker

-Here are the revised scatter results when firing the small 3" blast marker with average scatter of 7", minus the marker diameter of 3", and showing the distance of the marker edge from the original centre point aimed at:
+Here are the real scatter results when firing the small 3" blast marker with average scatter of 7", minus the marker radius of xxx", and showing the distance of the marker edge from the original centre point aimed at: